 Powerlifting taught me what magical potential the human body has – mine, everyone’s.
-It also taught me what a profoundly meditative experience it is, trying to lift something really bloody heavy.
+It also taught me what a profoundly meditative experience it is, trying to shift something really bloody heavy.

 It started as a thing to share with my boyfriend, and as part of the later stages of recovery from anorexia: making myself stronger not weaker, bigger not smaller, by eating more not less.
 (You can read more on this here.)